shaunluttin/project-management-approaches/pure-waterfall.md

     - Advantages
     - Endgame Plans

-Put another way, if you start on a trip with a plan to walk, and midway through you decide to drive, you can no longer usefully rely on guidance around walking.
+Put another way,
+- if you start on a trip with a plan to walk,

-Charactaristics
+- and midway through you decide to drive,
+- you can no longer usefully rely on guidance around walking.

+### How does it work?

 - Orderly sequence of steps from concept to testing.
 - Review at the end of each phase to determine whether to proceed or not.
 - Document driven: documents carry work from one phase to another.
 - Phases do not overlap.

-How does it work?

-Advantages?
+# Advantages?

 - Find errors early.
 - Requirement stablility that (some) developers crave.
 - Minimizes planning overhead; perform all planning upfront.
 - Documentation provides meaningful progress visibility.

-Disadvantages?
+# Disadvantages?

 - No tangible results until end of project.
 - Lack of flexibility: